Minnowo/immy/README.md

 ### Install

-First build doko using the build instructions.
+First build Immy using the build instructions.
 Then run `sudo make install`.

 ### Uninstall

 On Linux systems, calling `sudo make uninstall` which should fully uninstall everything.

 You can alternatively delete the files manually:
-- Main directory from `/opt/doko`
+- Main directory from `/opt/immy`
-- The symlinks `/usr/bin/doko` and `/usr/bin/im`.
+- The symlinks `/usr/bin/immy` and `/usr/bin/im`.
-- The Desktop file `/usr/share/applications/doko.desktop` and then run `update-desktop-database /usr/share/applications/`
+- The Desktop file `/usr/share/applications/immy.desktop` and then run `update-desktop-database /usr/share/applications/`